nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA tickets [NXP-19435](https://jira.nuxeo.com/browse/NXP-19435) and [NXP-22019](https://jira.nuxeo.com/browse/NXP-22019) and [NXP-22259](https://jira.nuxeo.com/browse/NXP-22259).

+#### Document.Update operation: Improved change token detection {{since '9.3'}}

+The {{Document.Update}} operation has been updated so that it is possible to use the change token mechanism and ignore system modifications, that were taken into account with previous releases.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-22751](https://jira.nuxeo.com/browse/NXP-22751).

+#### Ability to set change token from REST API  {{since '9.3'}}

+When sending an update to a document with the REST API, the JSON can now include a {{changeToken}} field (as a toplevel field), with the same value that was retrieved previously when reading the document.
+A 409 will then be returned if the update is in conflict server-side.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-22254](https://jira.nuxeo.com/browse/NXP-22254).

+#### Allow for the Document to Not Be Saved In The Add/Remove Facet Operations  {{since '9.3'}}

+A new parameter has been added: `save`.
+When `true`, the document is saved, else it is not (other operations in the chain should then save it).
+Notice: Default value is `true`, the document is saved by default to maintain compatibility.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-22912](https://jira.nuxeo.com/browse/NXP-22912).

 #### Disable Delta Computation  {{since '9.1'}}

 By adding the new option `org.nuxeo.core.delta.disabled=true` in the `nuxeo.conf` file, the delta calculation used by the [Nuxeo Quota addon]({{page version='' space='nxdoc' page='nuxeo-quota'}}) can be skipped.
 This can improve the performance of mass import.